gmission/gmission_reborn_android/README.md

 1. RxJava (RxAndroid)

     [RxJava](https://github.com/ReactiveX/RxJava) is a pretty nice implementation of Observer Pattern.
-You can use it to solve a huge mass of task with a similar process.
+You can use it to resolve a huge mass of task with a similar process.
 If you have not hear about that, try it!
     Here are some usefully tutorials:

     * An [introduction](http://gank.io/post/560e15be2dca930e00da1083) of RxJava (in Chinese).